nekokshg/SudokuSolver/README.md

 # sudokuSolver
-A simple python terminal sudoku solver that utilizes backtracking to recursively solve any sudoku puzzle.
+A simple python terminal program that utilizes backtracking to recursively solve any sudoku puzzle.